breandan/kotlingrad/README.md

 ### Variable Capture

-Not only does Kotlin∇ track [output shape](#shape-safety), it is also capable of tracking free and bound variables, enabling order-independent name binding with partial application.
-Fully bound expressions are assigned a concrete value, while those with free variables are assigned a function type.
+Not only does Kotlin∇'s type system encode [output shape](#shape-safety), it is also capable of tracking free and bound variables, for order-independent name binding and partial application.
+Expressions inhabited by free variables are typed as functions until fully bound, at which time they return a concrete value.
 Consider the following example:

 ```kotlin
 val q = X + Y * Z + Y + 0.0